Eby Friedman: Career

 His career began in the Netherlands in 1978, working at Philips Gloeilampen Fabreiken on designing bipolar differential amplifiers.
 From 1979 to 1991 he worked at Hughes Aircraft Company, developing a large variety of integrated circuits for US military and commercial applications.
 He joined the Electrical and Computer Engineering faculty at the University of Rochester in 1991.

+Friedman became a Fellow of the IEEE in 2000 and a Fulbright Scholar (at the Technion in Israel) in 2001.
 He received the 2005 William H. Riker University Award for Graduate Teaching at the University of Rochester.
-In 2012 he became a Distinguished Lecturer of the IEEE CAS Society, and in 2013, he was awarded the Charles A. Desoer Technical Achievement Award, as a Fellow of the IEEE.
-In October 2015 he was inducted into the University of California, Irvine, Engineering Hall of Fame.
-He also received the IEEE CAS Mac Van Valkenburg award in 2018.
+In 2012 he became a Distinguished Lecturer of the IEEE CAS Society, and in 2013, he was awarded the Charles A. Desoer Technical Achievement Award,.
+In October 2015, he was inducted into the University of California, Irvine, Engineering Hall of Fame.
+He received the IEEE CAS Mac Van Valkenburg award in 2018.
+He was appointed National Sun Yat-sen University Honorary Chair Professor in 2019.
+He received the University of Rochester Hajim Lifetime Achievement Award in 2024.
+Friedman was elected in 2024 as a Fellow in the National Academy of Inventors.